preginald/bitfs/README.md

 The features of bitfs include protection against data corruption, data compression, redundancy, snapshots, deduplication and more.

+bitfs allows users to do things like mount their file storage allocation to their local file system or act as a file server to host a website.
+User data is broken down and stored across the entire network in an optimized way to achieve redundancy and high speed data availability.

 Users run a client software to connect to the filesystem as a leech or seeder.

 leech